 Modification Proposals to the Code can be proposed by any person including the Market Operator and the Regulatory Authorities.
 Any Modification Proposal shall be submitted to the Secretariat.

-2.188A The person who submitted a Modification Proposal, or the Secretariat acting on behalf of the person who submitted a Modification Proposal may, upon the agreement of the Modifications Committee, withdraw a Modification Proposal at any stage prior to the Modification Proposal receiving a Final Modification Recommendation by vote of the Modifications Committee.
+2.188A The Proposer or the Secretariat acting on behalf of the Proposer may, upon the agreement of the Modifications Committee, withdraw a Modification Proposal at any stage prior to the Modification Proposal receiving a Final Modification Recommendation by vote of the Modifications Committee.

-Any person raising a Modification Proposal shall ensure that their proposal is clear and substantiated with appropriate detail, including how it furthers the Code Objectives, to enable it to be considered by the Modifications Committee.
+Any Proposer shall ensure that their proposal is clear and substantiated with appropriate detail, including how it furthers the Code Objectives, to enable it to be considered by the Modifications Committee.

 Each Modification Proposal shall include draft text of the relevant provision of the Code as amended by the Modification Proposal, except where its omission can be substantiated in accordance with 2.189.